Grammar Index By Induced Suffix Sorting: Implementation

 \section{Implementation}

 The implementation deviates from theory with respect to the rather large hidden constant factor in the \Oh{g} words of space.
 We drop \GST{}, and represent \DAG{} with multiple arrays.
-For that, we first enumerate the non-terminals as follows: The height and the lexicographic order induce a natural order on the non-terminals in $\Gamma$, which are ranked by first their height and secondly by the lexicographic order of their right hand sides, such that we can represent $\Gamma = \{X_1, \ldots, X_{|\Gamma|}\}$.
+For that, we first enumerate the non-terminals as follows: The height and the lexicographic order induce a natural order on the non-terminals in $\Gamma$, which are ranked by first their height and secondly by the lexicographic order of their RHSs, such that we can represent $\Gamma = \{X_1, \ldots, X_{|\Gamma|}\}$.
 By stipulating that all characters are lexicographically smaller than all non-terminals, we obtain the property that $\pi(X_i) \prec \pi(X_{i+1})$ for all $i \in [1..|\Gamma|-1]$.
 In the following, we first present a plain representation of $\DAG$, called \GCISnep{}, then give our modified \fnLocate{} algorithm, and subsequently present a compressed version of \DAG{} using universal coding, called \GCISuni{}.
 Finally, we evaluate both implementations in \cref{secExperiments}.

-Our first implementation, called \GCISnep{} (for \textbf{n}on-terminals \textbf{e}ncoded \textbf{p}lainly), represents each symbol with a 32-bit integer.
-We use $R := \prod_{i=1}^{|\Gamma|} \pi(X_i)$ again, but omit the delimiters \texttt{\$} separating the right hand sides.
-To find the right hand side of a non-terminal $X_i$, we create an array of positions~$Q[1..|\Gamma|]$ such that $Q[i]$ points to the starting position of $\pi(X_i)$ in $R$.
+Our first implementation, called \GCISnep{}\footnote{\GCISnep{} stands for GCIS with \textbf{n}on-terminals \textbf{e}ncoded \textbf{p}lainly.}, represents each symbol with a 32-bit integer.
+We use $R := \prod_{i=1}^{|\Gamma|} \pi(X_i)$ again, but omit the delimiters \texttt{\$} separating the RHSs.
+To find the RHS of a non-terminal $X_i$, we create an array of positions~$Q[1..|\Gamma|]$ such that $Q[i]$ points to the starting position of $\pi(X_i)$ in $R$.
 Finally, we create an array $L[1..|\Gamma|]$ storing the length of the expansion $|\pi^*(X_i)|$ in $L[i]$, for each non-terminal~$X_i$.
 Due to the stipulated order of the symbols, the strings $R[Q[i]..Q[i+1]-1]$ are sorted in ascending order.
 Hence, we can evaluate $\fnLookup(S)$ for a string~$S$ in $\Oh{|S| \lg |\Symbols|}$ time by a binary search on $Q$ with $i \mapsto R[Q[i]..Q[i+1]-1]$ as keys.